 Section 4 also includes a brief summary of the ICANN General Counsel’s survey of the protections provided to certain international organizations under international treaties and a sampling of national jurisdictions, prepared in response to specific questions submitted by the Working Group regarding whether there were any treaties or national laws that would prohibit the domain name registration of RCRC, IOC, IGO and/or INGO identifiers.

-WG PreliminaryRecommendations
+WG Preliminary Policy Recommendation Proposals

-The proposed policy recommendations for the protection of IGO and INGO (including RCRC and IOC) identifiers in all gTLDs presented in this Draft Initial Report do not represent a consensus position by the Working Group members but rather, they constitute options being considered by the Working Group.
-The objective of this Draft Initial Report is to present the proposed policy recommendations currently under consideration to solicit feedback from the community on these specific policy recommendations.
+The policy recommendation proposals for the protection of IGO and INGO (including RCRC and IOC) identifiers in all gTLDs presented in this Draft Initial Report do not represent a consensus position by the Working Group members; but rather, they constitute options being considered by the Working Group.
+The objective of this Draft Initial Report is to present these proposed policy recommendation options currently under consideration to solicit feedback from the community on these specific policy recommendations.

 The proposed policy recommendation options are presented in Sections 4.3-4.6.